rainwl/HapticForceCalculationAlgorithm/README.md

 #### II. `Voxelization technology based on Octree`
 Octree is a hierarchical structure that divides a three-dimensional space into a series of octree nodes, each of which represents a cube volume and is subdivided into smaller child nodes as needed.Using Octree's voxelization technology can improve efficiency while maintaining high quality voxelization.

+#### III. `Native SDF`
+Evaluate signed-distance-fields with great efficiency using the power of the Unity Job System and the Burst Compiler.